top of page

 PhD Student and Principal for Activate- Build-Connect, Inc.

-Casi is interested in building resilience and sustainability into systems by uniting people, organizations, businesses, and local governments to help everyone thrive amid changes to our climate, economy, and communities.
+Casi is interested in building resilience and sustainability into systems by uniting people, organizations, businesses, and local governments to help everyone thrive amid a changing world.
 If Casi was a marine organism she would be an alligator!

 132915lance.jpg